minneq/minneq.github.io/faq.md

 A: Your friend is welcome to attend any <ins>public</ins> events with you.
 We do recommend anyone who is interested in joining MinneQ has joined the Discord before the event.
 This makes the process easier for Moderators to complete the vibe check process on the spot, as well as prevent/resolve any issues related to joining the server.

 #### Q: Do I have to use Discord?
-A: All membership information and private event registration is <ins>only</ins> available through Discord.
+A: Registration to private events is <ins>only</ins> available through Discord after becoming a Member.
+From a moderation perspective, all MinneQ membership is managed through our Discord server--if you are not in there, we don't know who you are!
 If you want to be a MinneQ Member and attend private events, you must have an active Discord account and be in the MinneQ server.
 However, there is no requirement that Members participate in the Discord social space.

 #### Q: There’s a lot of different roles I see.
 What do they all mean?
 A: